mjvakili/gambly/text/referee_report.md

 there is no descrepancy between the Asat inferred from the two simulations.
 We have also dropped Figure 7 as it is not very relevant to the conclusions of our paper.

+Furthermore, we decided to move Section 5.3 to appendix.
+This section only provides a technical and it is not necesary to include it in the main results.
+It demonstrates that the results remain largely consistent by a lower-resolution smaller N-body.
+Therefore, it'd be easier for the readers if this section moved to the appendix.

 > 7.There are a number of awkward phrasings in the text.
 As an example, take the first sentence of Section 5.1.
 "The constraints on the assembly bias parameters fall into two main categories.
 First, the satellite assembly bias parameter Asat and the second, the central assembly bias parameter Acen."
 This is awkward because category really isn't the correct word here.
 There are simply two parameters.
 Second, the second "sentence" is actually a sentence fragment as it has no verb.
 This is one example of awkwardness that is sprinkled throughout the paper.
 The manuscript could stand to be proofread more thoroughly, both by the authors and by a native English speaker if neither of the authors speak English as a native language.

-We have changed the phrasing of some of the sentences that were difficult to comprehend.
+We have changed the phrasing of a number of sentences that were difficult to comprehend.